Nuitka/Nuitka/Developer_Manual.rst

   The future release, supposedly in almost ready for release state at nearly all times, but this is as strict.
 It is not officially supported, and may have problems and at times inconsistencies.
+Normally this branch is supposed to not be rebased.
+For severe problems it may be done though.

+* Factory (default feature branch)

+  Code under construction.
+We publish commits there, that may not hold up in testing, and before it enters develop branch.
+Factory may have severe regressions frequently, and commits become rebased all the time.

 * Feature Branches